I could barely contain my anticipation as I gazed out the window of our 15-seat turboprop airplane at the turquoise Caribbean waters below…

 “What about Guatemala?
 Aren’t they ready to invade Belize?” he asked.

 “Is the government stable?”

 I’d done enough research to satisfy myself that Belize was the place and this was the time.
 After all, there are only so many English-speaking islands in the Caribbean that are easy to reach and reasonably priced.

 During that week, our group flew to three different regions within the country.
-It was a whirlwind trip to San Pedro on Ambergris Caye and then to the mainland to see Placencia on the south coast, and San Ignacio in the Cayo.
+It was a whirlwind trip to San Pedro on Ambergris Caye and then to the mainland to see Placencia on the south coast and San Ignacio in the Cayo.

 By the end of the week, we were on information overload.
 Each location had pluses and minuses.
-The barrier reef was but a half-mile offshore from Ambergris Caye, where there was also an established community, a definite town, and a lot to do.
+The barrier reef was but a half-mile offshore from Ambergris Caye, where there was also an established community, a town, and a lot to do.

-We went through the critical process of analyzing what was most important to us.
+We went through the process of analyzing what was most important to us.
 At the end of the week, we were leaning toward San Pedro.
 We extended our trip a few days and decided to return to Ambergris to dig deeper.

 We were ready to leap, ready to commit to a property purchase.
 It would be easy to re-sell later, we told ourselves, if we decided we didn’t like San Pedro as much as we thought we would… and likely for a profit.

 After meeting with one of the recommended real estate agents to view condos and land, we decided on a lot purchase.
-Rick is a contractor, so we felt comfortable taking on the challenge of building our own place.
+Mike is a contractor, so we felt comfortable taking on the challenge of building our own place.
 We plunked down our money.